ecamp/ecamp3/CONTRIBUTING.md

 ### Git setup :octocat:

 We use a triangular git workflow.
 This means that all changes are first pushed to a contributor's fork of the repository, and then the changes are merged into the main fork via a pull request.
-If you are an advanced git user you can set this up yourself.
+If you are an advanced git user, you probably already know how to set this up.
 In practice, setting up this workflow looks as follows:

 1. Fork the main repository onto your GitHub account.
 To use the commands your configured git `user.name` should be exactly your git user name.